UN chief calls for massive international support for Somalia - ExBulletin

 UN chief calls for massive international support for Somalia

-During a joint press conference with President Hassan Sheikh Mohamud, Guterres told reporters he was in Somalia to sound the alarm on the country’s need for massive international support.
+During a joint press conference with President Hassan Sheikh Mohamud, Guterres told reporters that he was in Somalia to sound the alarm” on the country’s need for massive international support.

-He said that the nation is facing humanitarian difficulties while also combating a serious threat of terrorism.
+He said the nation is facing humanitarian difficulties while also fighting a serious threat of terrorism.

 The UN chief was given a red carpet welcome with a guard of honor as Somali and UN officials greeted him at the international airport in the capital Mogadishu.